-During the year the business had a flat topline of ₹ 242.3 Crs (PY: ₹ 241.7 Crs) on account of sluggish demands in Q3 & Q4 and COVID-19 lockdown in Mar-20, the profit after tax was at ₹ 25.19 Crs (PY: ₹ 33.4 Crs).
+During the year the business had a top line of ₹215.53 Crores (PY: ₹242.29 Crores) and profit after tax is at ₹20.17 Crores (PY: ₹25.19 Crores).

 Focus on Servicing and Replacement segment in power transmission helped in sustaining the competitive advantage.
-During the year Company has launched "Shanthi Re-build" for promoting service of gearbox and inaugurated Shanthi Re-build service centres in select areas in the country to enhance reach.
 The business continued to build relationships through high levels of customer engagement during the year.